-Going gray at 40 isn’t all that uncommon anymore but when I made the decision to ditch the dye seven years ago, gray hair was not considered as chic as it is today.
+Going gray at 40 isn’t all that uncommon anymore but when I made the decision to ditch the dye back then, gray hair was not considered as chic as it is today.

-In fact, many around me were horrified by my decision to go gray so young and begged me not to do it, especially because my daughter and only child was only four years old at the time.
+In fact, many around me were horrified by my decision to go gray so young and begged me not to do it.
+My daughter and only child was only four years old at the time.

 I was warned I would look older, become invisible, and be mistaken for my daughter’s grandmother.
-I knew all of this was a possibility but spending entire Saturdays in the salon every four weeks and hundreds of dollars on dual process color while using box color for touch-ups in between was wearing on me.
+I knew all of this was a possibility but spending entire Saturdays in the salon every four weeks was getting old.
+Also, spending hundreds of dollars on dual process color while using box color for touch-ups in between was draining my bank account.
+I was over it!

-My decision to go gray came at a time when I was already fed up with the endless maintenance so when it became a health issue, I was ready.
+My decision to go gray came at a time when I was already fed up with the endless maintenance.
+When it became a health issue, I was ready.

-To make a long story short, after a thorough examination, many vials of blood, and tests, and a series of X-rays, I was diagnosed with rheumatoid arthritis.
-It is severe and aggressive (I already had permanent joint damage in my toes) so thankfully, my doctor took an aggressive approach as well.
+To make a long story short, after a thorough examination, many vials of blood, tests, and a series of X-rays, I received a life-changing diagnosis: rheumatoid arthritis.
+It is severe and aggressive so thankfully, my doctor took an aggressive approach as well.
 I did my research and realized I could help make living well with this disease possible by making several lifestyle changes.
-These changes all revolved around making healthy changes and this included leaving the dye behind and going gray: it was the push I needed.
+These changes all revolved around health and this included leaving the dye behind and going gray: it was the push I needed.
 You can read about my dietary changes here and my switch to safer personal care products here.

 I committed to going gray in March of 2012.